This post was last updated on October 24, 2014 to include new images and a recipe video.

 You know the kind…buttery, creamy, heavy–yet delicate with just the right seasonings and flavors?

-Anyways, I brought my handy dandy Ina recipe with me that Thanksgiving sure she wouldn’t let me down.
-And she didn’t.
+Anyways, I brought my handy dandy mashed potato recipe with me one Thanksgiving, sure it wouldn’t let me down.
+And it didn’t.
 The mashed potatoes were so dense, so flavorful and so delicious that they overshadowed all other parts of the meal with their greatness.
 Well…except for my cranberries.

 Parmesan Mashed Potatoes

-2.5 lbs.
+- 2.5 lbs.
 Yukon gold potatoes, unpeeled and cubed

-1 cup half and half (or milk, if you prefer)
+- 1 cup half and half

-1/4 lb. unsalted butter
+- ¼ lb. unsalted butter

-1/2 cup sour cream
+- ½ cup sour cream

-1/2 cup freshly grated parmesan
+- ½ cup freshly grated parmesan cheese

-1/2 tsp. ground black pepper
+- ½ tsp. ground black pepper

-If the potatoes are too thick, add more hot cream and butter.
+- If the potatoes are too thick, add more hot cream and butter.